-The Special Inquiries Division (SID) conducts criminal and administrative investigations of U.S. Postal Service executives as well as Office of Inspector General (OIG) and U.S. Postal Inspection Service personnel.
+The Special Inquiries Division (SID) conducts criminal and administrative investigations of Postal Service executives as well as OIG and Postal Inspection Service personnel.
 SID also conducts workplace environment inquiries and whistleblower reprisal investigations.

 Whistleblower Reprisal Activity

-a violation of any rule, law or policy, or
+a violation of any rule, law or policy

-Whistleblower activity from October 2012, to September 30, 2013, included 172 allegations received, 18 investigations initiated, and 21 investigations closed with no finding of retaliation or deferred to other adjudicative body.
+Whistleblower activity from October 2014 through March 2015 included 82 allegations received, 7 investigations initiated, and 5 investigations closed with no finding of retaliation or deferred to another adjudicative body.

-The Office of Investigations Workplace Environment unit reviews workplace environment and operational issues that may affect workplace climate in postal facilities throughout the country.
-The OIG Hotline is the usual source for the complaints, but occasionally members of Congress, the Postal Service Board of Governors, and Postal Service management will raise concerns or forward complaints appropriate for review.
-Complaint topics range from sexual harassment and discrimination to workplace safety.
-Workplace Environment reviews are designed to identify systemic, rather than individual issues, and foster postal management efforts toward providing employees a stress- and adversity-free work environment.
+The Workplace Environment unit reviews workplace environment and operational issues in postal facilities throughout the country.
+The OIG Hotline is the usual source for complaints, but occasionally members of Congress, the Postal Service Board of Governors, and Postal Service management will raise concerns or forward complaints appropriate for review.
+Topics range from sexual harassment and discrimination to workplace safety.
+Workplace Environment reviews are designed to identify systemic rather than individual issues and foster postal management efforts toward providing employees a stress- and adversity-free work environment.